sheltermanager/asm3/src/static/pages/manual/_sources/publishing.txt

 * Include animals in the following locations: Select the locations to include adoptable animals from.
 If none are selected, all locations will be used.

+.. note:: In addition to items you select here, any animal which has the "Courtesy Listing" flag will be automatically included.

 All Publishers
 --------------